 “But what does hospital staff have to do with sepsis?” you may be wondering.
 Negligence on the part of medical professionals is one of the leading causes of sepsis in the United States, as such types of negligent acts put a patient at a higher risk of contracting sepsis during a hospital stay:

-Our Sherman Oaks medical malpractice attorney outlines symptoms of sepsis as follows: high temperature, cold shivers, rapid heart rate and rapid breathing for no reason, dizziness, confusion, and diarrhea.
+Our Sherman Oaks legal malpractice lawyer outlines symptoms of sepsis as follows: high temperature, cold shivers, rapid heart rate and rapid breathing for no reason, dizziness, confusion, and diarrhea.